Montana Creek Wetlands

 JUNEAU | 127.77 ACRES | CONSERVED IN 2014

-SEAL Trust purchased the Montana Creek Wetlands property from Juneau Youth Services in 2014, and now holds the fee-simple title.
+The Southeast Alaska Land Trust purchased the Montana Creek Wetlands property from Juneau Youth Services in 2014, and now holds the fee-simple title.
 Up until that point, Juneau Youth Services used the land for their outdoor education programs and garden.
 Historically, the land has also been used for berry picking, scientific research, cross-country skiing/snowshoeing, fishing, plant harvest, educational trips, and hiking.

 - Protects high value pristine palustrine wetlands